Rock Creek Trails: North Branch Trail

 The North Branch Trail is a partially constructed trail along the North Branch of Rock Creek from the Rock Creek Stream Valley Trail to the ICC Trail and on to Olney, MD.
-A trail along Lake Frank, a connector from that to the Rock Creek Stream Valley Trail, the Emory Lane Bikeway, part of the ICC Trail and a pair of disconnected trails in the North Branch Stream Valley Park form the existing portions of the North Branch Trail.
+A connector from the Rock Creek Stream Valley Trail to Lake Frank, the Lakeside Trail, trails along Muncaster Mill and Emory Lanes, the ICC Trail and trails within North Branch Stream Valley Park form the existing portions of the North Branch Trail.
 The trail was first proposed as part of the 1978 Montgomery County Bicycle Masters Plan and repeated in several plans since then.
-It will ultimately extend from the Rock Creek Stream Valley to the North Branch Stream Valley Park using trails along Lake Frank and bikeways along Emory Lane and Muncaster Mill Road.
-It will then use the ICC Bike trail to connect to a developer-built trail at the Preserve at Rock Creek residential development and then traverse the rest of North Branch Stream Valley Park to MD 108 in Olney along existing trails.
+It will ultimately extend from the Rock Creek Stream Valley to the Olney-Laytonsville Road.

-North Branch Stream Valley Trail

-The North Branch Stream Valley Trail is a partially constructed trail that will eventually run north from the ICC Trail to Olney-Laytonsville Road.
-In the same corridor, the county will build the parallel Kengala Trail, a natural surface trail for all users.
+Within North Branch Stream Valley Park the North Branch Trail runs parallel to the natural surface Kengla Trail.
+Both make up a significant portion of the 13-mile long Mid County Loop.

-The first section of the trail north of Muncaster Mill was the 1.6-mile-long Wickham Road Bike Path in Olney which was constructed in 2002.
-It connected Laytonsville Road to trails planned along the North Branch as part of the Norbeck Grove development.
-Shortly afterward, developers built the Norbeck Grove Bike Path as part of that development.
-The mostly-paved path extends 1.8 miles from Bowie Mill Road to Olney Mills Road with connections to Wickham Road in 3 places, including the Wickham Road Bike Path; Rushbrooke Drive; Tothill Drive; Weston Place and Brightwood Road.
+The first section of the trail to be constructed was the 1.6-mile-long "Wickham Road Bike Path", (part side-path and partially on-road) in Olney which was constructed in 2002.
+It connected Olney-Laytonsville Road to the trails planned along the North Branch as part of the Norbeck Grove development, which were constructed shortly thereafter..
+The mostly-paved Norbeck Grove Bike Path extends 1.8 miles from Bowie Mill Road to Olney Mills Road with connections to Wickham Road in 3 places, including the Wickham Road Bike Path; Rushbrooke Drive; Tothill Drive; Weston Place and Brightwood Road.